joeytakeda/misc/table.md

 #### **Attributes**

 Attributes  [att.datcat](#att.datcat)  (@datcat, @valueDatcat)  [att.fragmentable](#att.fragmentable)  (@part)
+@function

-@functioncharacterizes the function of the segment.
+characterizes the function of the segment.
+**Status**

+Optional

+**Datatype**

+teidata.enumerated

+**Note**

-**Status**Optional**Datatype**teidata.enumerated**Note**Attribute values will often vary depending on the type of element to which they are attached.
+Attribute values will often vary depending on the type of element to which they are attached.
 For example, a cl, may take values such as coordinate, subject, adverbial etc. For a phr, such values as subject, predicate etc. may be more appropriate.
 Such constraints will typically be implemented by a project-defined customization.